 - 2 med-large stalks celery finely diced

-- 1 tsp fresh thyme leaves or ½tsp dried
+- 1 teaspoon fresh thyme leaves or ½tsp dried

 - 1 large bay leaf